3 Days in London Itinerary | The Perfect 72 Hours in London

 The Circus is used as a meeting point for tour groups.
 Walk along Shaftesbury Avenue from Piccadilly Circus, and you are minutes from most of the West End theatres in London.

-Walk along Regent Street from Piccadilly and your minutes away from London’s most prominent shopping streets – Bond Street, Oxford Circus and Carnaby Street.
+Walk along Regent Street from Piccadilly and minutes away from London’s most prominent shopping streets – Bond Street, Oxford Circus, and Carnaby Street.
 These are some of the most famous streets in London.

 Leicester Square